gnosischain/documentation/docs/bridges/tokenbridge/omnibridge.md

 ## Key Information

 [Omnibridge](https://omni.gnosischain.com/) a native token bridge that mints the canonical representations of bridged assets on Gnosis.
 The Omnibridge is built on top of the [Arbitrary Message Bridge (AMB)](/bridges/tokenbridge/amb-bridge) and thus relies on the same group of [Trusted Bridge Validators](/bridges/tokenbridge/amb-bridge#bridge-validators) and trust model as the AMB.
+With [Telepathy added as the 8th validator](../governance/decisions.md#add-telepathy-validator-in-the-amb), Omnibridge bridge is now more secure with trustless zero-knowledge light client technology.
+Check out how Omnibridge works with Telepathy validator [here](amb-bridge.md#how-it-works-with-telepathy-validator).

-The Omnibridge currently connects Gnosis to Ethereum and Binance Smart Chain.
+The Omnibridge currently connects Gnosis to Ethereum.

 The Omnibridge mints bridged tokens using a variant of the [ERC-677](https://github.com/ethereum/EIPs/issues/677) token standard, with all bridged tokens tracked in the canonical [Bridged Token Registries](#bridged-token-registries).